Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Experimental Results

 \subsubsection{Effect of the Masking Ratio}

-We evaluated the effect of different masking ratios $\theta$ by comparing four variants of the model with $\theta$ set to 0, 0.25, 0.75, and 1.
-As shown in Table~\ref{tab:ablation_mask}, the best performance is achieved when $\theta$ = 0.5 (Ours), indicating that an appropriate masking ratio effectively balances semantic learning and structural preservation.
-When no masking is applied ($\theta$ = 0), the performance slightly drops, particularly in terms of PSNR and PAUQA, suggesting the importance of forcing semantic completion.
-In contrast, overly aggressive masking ($\theta$ = 1) leads to performance degradation across all metrics due to the lack of sufficient visual context.
-These results validate that moderate masking encourages semantic-text interaction without compromising visual fidelity.
+We evaluated the effect of five masking ratio ($\theta$) values, including 0, 0.25, 0.5, 0.75 and 1.0.
+As shown in Table~\ref{tab:ablation_mask}, the best performance was achieved when $\theta$ was set to 0.5 (default), indicating that a suitable masking ratio value effectively balances semantic learning and structural preservation.
+When masking was not applied ($\theta$ = 0), the performance of our method decreased slightly, particularly in terms of the PSNR and PAUQA metrics, suggesting the importance of forcing semantic completion.
+In contrast, overly aggressive masking ($\theta$ = 1) caused performance degradation across all metrics due to the lack of sufficient visual context.
+These results suggest that moderate masking encourages semantic-text interaction without compromising visual fidelity.